February 7, 1997: Malivai Washington fights through career-ending knee injury in Davis Cup

 Although he entered the court as the heavy favourite, Washington soon found himself in trouble under the Brazilian heat, on a surface that didn’t really suit his game, against an unbridled Kuerten who was firing crazy one-handed backhands from the baseline.
 The American lost the first set, 6-3, and had to put up a tough fight to take the second set, 8-6 in the tie-break.
 The third set was also very close, but when Washington led 5-3 in the tie-break, he felt a sharp pain in his left knee.
 It didn’t prevent him from sealing the third set.
 To deal with the pain, the 1996 Wimbledon runner-up relied on ice and painkillers, and played through the obvious injury and won the fourth set, 6-3, giving America the first point.

 “You have your teammates there pulling for you and yelling for you, there’s no sense of giving up,” said Washington.
 “It wasn’t until after the match that I fully realized how bad things were in my knee.
 I remember right after the match, being in the locker room, and not being able to squat down and pick up a ball.”

 18 years later, asked by Randy Walker if he would have pulled out of the match if it had been a regular ATP event and not a Davis Cup match, he responded without hesitation.
 “Oh God yeah.”

-Thanks to Washington’s effort, the United States would avoid a dangerous decider against Brazil: Jim Courier would seal the tie on Sunday’s first match, defeating Kuerten in 3 hours 36 minutes (6-3, 6-2, 5-7, 7-6).
+Thanks to Washington’s effort, the United States would avoid a dangerous decider against Brazil: Jim Courier would seal the tie on Sunday’s first match, defeating Kuerten in three hours, 36 minutes (6-3, 6-2, 5-7, 7-6).

 Diagnosed with Chondromalacia, MaliVai Washington would undergo two surgeries, but he would never fully recover from this injury and he would never manage to play consistently at a professional level ever again.
 He would put an end to his career at the end of 1999.